11 Things You Can´t Miss in Westminster Abbey

 In the Chapter House| ©Guillermo Relaño

-Located in the East Cloister, this beautiful room served as a meeting place for the monks and the abbot when they wanted to discuss the business of the day, read the "Rule of St. Benedict" or pray, among other things.
+Located in the East Cloister, this beautiful room served as a meeting place for the monks and the abbot when they wished to discuss the day’s affairs, read the “Rule of St. Benedict,” or pray, among other duties.

-The Chapter House was also the meeting place for the King's Great Council in the 13th century, so that this part of Westminster Abbey was the beginning of English parliamentarianism.
-And later, in the 14th century, the House of Commons also met here several times before using the Refectory of the Abbey
+In the 13th century, the King’s Great Council also met in the Chapter House, so it was in this part of Westminster Abbey that English parliamentarianism began.
+And later, in the 14th century, the House of Commons also met here several times before moving to the Abbey Refectory

-If you like art, in this part of the visit you will enjoy observing the octagonal architecture of the Chapter House, where a pillar that rises to the vaulted ceiling stands out, opening in a fan.
-Pay attention also to the mural paintings depicting scenes from the Apocalypse and the stained glass windows, which are a marvel.
+If you love art, you’ll really enjoy this part of the tour, observing the octagonal architecture of the Chapter House, where a pillar stands out, rising toward the vaulted ceiling and fanning out.
+Also pay attention to the murals depicting scenes from the Apocalypse and the stained-glass windows, which are a marvel.

-Before leaving, don't forget to see the wooden door of the Chapter House, which is believed to be the oldest in Britain.
+Before you leave, don’t forget to admire the wooden door of the Chapter House, which is believed to be the oldest in Great Britain.
 Amazing!

 10. The Queen’s Diamond Jubilee Galleries